Addressing Unboundedness in Quadratically-Constrained Mixed-Integer Problems: Numerical Results

 \subsection{Benchmark on MIQCQP Test Problems}

 We report on the numerical outcome of the simulations prescribed in Section \ref{sec:setup} and analyze them.
-We focus on presenting the results per $D=64$, and explicitly mention observations per $D=32$ and $D=128$ only when they exhibited different trends.\footnote{The entire dataset of raw results and plots will be published upon acceptance.} In terms of performance, it is important to note that the CPLEX terminates due to \td{\texttt{time-out}} throughout the test-cases, except for the high conditioning (TC-3) instances, on which it terminated instantly with a status \an{\texttt{tolerance}}.
-Figure \ref{fig:boxplotsObjF} provides statistical boxplots of the objective function values, subject to minimization, obtained by the stochastic MIESs when normalized with respect to the deterministic CPLEX (that is, the value of 1.0 always represents the result attained by CPLEX): the separable Cigar as the constraint function [(TC-0),(TC-1)] (depicted in Fig.~\ref{fig:boxplotsObjF}[A,B,E,F]) and the non-separable RotEllipse [(TC-2),(TC-3)] (depicted in Fig.~\ref{fig:boxplotsObjF}[C,D]) serving in that role.
-The boxplots are group-organized according to the constraint level $E$ (see $x$-axis' ticks) and group-colored according to the 6 conditioning levels (see legends) -- with 24 boxplots per each ES.
-Next, we elaborate on each test-case.
+We focus on presenting the results per $D=64$.
+In terms of performance, it is important to note that the CPLEX always terminates due to \td{\texttt{time-out}} throughout the test-cases, except for the (TC-4) problem (RotEllipse+RotEllipse) with high conditioning instances, on which it terminated instantly with a status \an{\texttt{tolerance}}.
+We first report on high-level performance with respect to attained best values (\ref{sec:bestRes}), and then we delve into the statistics of the runs (\ref{sec:medRes}).